 The Oyster Catcher Rhosneigr

 If you’re looking for an amazing place to eat or somewhere to relax with a drink, it’s worth visiting The Oyster Catcher situated in the sandy dunes of Rhosneigr.
 The vegetarian options are fantastic.
 The views from the Oyster Catcher, make it the perfect place to sit outside with their delicious rhubarb gin and tonic.
 It is only a few minutes walk from the beach if you feel like walking off your lunch!

 Campsites In Rhosneigr

-.
 Plas caravan park is one of the best dog-friendly static caravan sites in Anglesey.
 It is immaculately kept and idyllically quiet, making it the perfect place to start your holiday.
 This is one of my favourite caravan sites in Anglesey.

 If you’re looking to pitch a tent, camper or tourer then head over to Ty Hen holiday park, which is a family run site situated approximately 10 minutes walk from Rhosneigr Beach, it is one of the best dog-friendly campsites in Anglesey.

 Shoreside Caravan and camping park is another of the small campsites on A

 Bod Fan Campsite, this is small friendly family run, dog-friendly campsite situated near all the local amenities.

 Best Beaches In Anglesey

 Anglesey prides its self on having some of the most beautiful beaches in the UK, with vast open spaces of clean golden sand and beautifully clear water.
 You will find most Anglesey campsites near the beach or just a few minutes walk away.
 Anglesey beaches are perfect for watersports, rock pooling or paddling and the sand is perfect for the kids to play on.
 Camping in Anglesey is like no other place in the UK, the beaches are what makes it so unique and idyllic.